edarc/max7301/README.md

 ## Description

 This driver is intended to work on embedded platforms using the `embedded-hal` trait library.
-It is `no_std`, contains no added `unsafe`, and does not require an allocator.
-The initial release supports the 4-wire SPI interface.
+It is `no_std` and does not require an allocator.
+The initial release supports the MAX7301 which uses an SPI interface.
+I would like (and have left interfaces) to extend it to support the MAX7300, which is an equivalent device with an I2C interface instead.

+The driver allows three different styles of using the device:

+- A "raw" interface, which exposes minimally-abstracted methods that directly map to the operations the device implements, but which do not map onto `embedded-hal` traits,
+- An *immediate mode* interface, which allows creation of individual, ownable `PortPin` instances that implement the `InputPin` and `OutputPin` traits, where calling any methods from those traits immediately initiates a bus transaction to perform the operation, and
+- A *transactional* interface, which similarly allows creation of `PortPin` instances, but where the HAL trait methods do not generate bus traffic directly, but instead interact with a write-back cache inside the driver.
+  There are additional methods that control when the write-back cache is refreshed or written back, and these methods permit the driver to exploit the device's multi-port registers to reduce the amount of bus traffic and latency substantially in situations where it makes sense.

+### Missing features:

+- I2C interface for MAX7300 variant.

 ## License